denten-books/plain-text/main.md

 foundations of humanity and the humanities [@golumbia2009, @marche2012,
 @fish2012].[^ln12-internetet] My thesis, presented here and throughout, is that the aims of such metaphysical angst are misaligned.
-Reconstructing the physical conditions of textuality reveals profound alienation from material contexts of literary production on the part of readers and authors.
+Reconstructing the physical conditions of textuality, the work began in the first chapter of the book, makes plain the profound alienation from material contexts of literary production on the part of readers and authors.
 Although literacy thrives, the very nature of what constitutes a literary text changes with the advent of new material conditions.
 Changing circumstances destabilize established modes of literary production, access, and distribution tied to the circulation of paper and ink.

 [^ln12-internet]: The NEA study has this to say on the topic of "What is responsible for the decline of literary reading?": "If the 2002 data represent